llemr-conspiracy/llemr-conspiracy.github.io/content/pages/contact.md

 Title: Contact

+We're friendly and love to hear from folks who are considering or already using LLEMR.

 ### If you have found a security-impacting issue

 Please **do not** file a pull request or otherwise post publically.
-Instead, email `security@llemrconsiracy.org`.
+Instead, email <security@llemrconsiracy.org>.
+Our PGP public key can be found [here]({static}/keys/publickey.security@llemrconspiracy.asc).

+This is important because we want to avoid public disclosure of any vulnerabilities until after they are patched.

 ### If you'd implement LLEMR at your free clinic

-Get it touch!
-Email us at `contact@llemrconsiracy.org`.
+Get it touch at <contact@llemrconsiracy.org>!

 ### If you'd like to contribute to development